APD in Free Space Optics (FSO) Applications

 APD versus PIN diode Performance for FSO (Free Space Optics)

-One of the key parameters to consider when selecting an APD is the detector’s spectral noise.
-Like other detectors, and APD will normally be operating in one of two noise-limited detection regimes; either detector noise limited at low power levels, or photon shot noise limited at higher powers.
-As an APD is designed to be operated under a reverse bias, sensitivity at low light levels will be limited by the shot noise and the APDs leakage current.
-Shot noise derives from the random statistical fluctuations of the dark current, (or signal current).
-Dark current or shot noise in a PIN differs for an APD however, as bulk leakage current is multiplied by the gain, M, of the APD.
+A key parameter to consider when selecting an APD is the detector’s spectral noise.
+APDs operate in two noise-limited regimes: detector noise- limited at low power levels, or proton shot noise- limited at higher powers.
+As APDs operate under a reverse bias, sensitivity at low light levels is limited by shot noise and the APS;s leakage current.
+Shot noise arises from random fluctuations in dark current (or signal current).
+Unlike PIN diodes, the bulk leakage current is multiplied by the gain, M, of the APD.
+The avalanche process statistics also generate current fluctuations, so APD performance is degraded by an excess noise factor (F) compared to a PIN.

 Signal to Noise Radio (SNR) of APD for FSO

-Summary: Optical Receivers for Free Space Optics / Laser Links
+Summary: Optical Receivers for Free Space Optics/ Laser Links

 In summary, an optical receiver using an APD offers superior sensitivity than PIN at medium-to-high bandwidths.
 APD receivers offer maximum range and link availability/reliability especially in poor weather conditions.
 A choice of Silicon, Germanium or InGaAs offers operation at a variety of wavelengths used in Free Space Optics.